temporalio/documentation/docs-src/cloud/certificates-notifications.md

 After a support ticket is created, admins should expect a follow-up from the Temporal Developer Success team.

-To change who receives certificate notifications for a Namespace (or to provide feedback about notifications), [create a support ticket](/cloud/support-create-ticket).
+To change who receives certificate-expiration notifications for a Namespace (or to provide feedback about such notifications), [create a support ticket](/cloud/support-create-ticket).